-Our friends over at the AIFS Barcelona office included this in their monthly newsletter and we thought it was so cool we wanted to share!
+Our friends over at the AIFS Barcelona office included these facts about Spain in their monthly newsletter and we thought it was so cool we wanted to share!
 Maybe you know a few of these, but bet you don’t know them all!

 10. España is the world’s largest producer of olive oil.
 Andalucia produces so much aceite de oliva that they sell it to other countries, like Italy, who in turn bottle it and market it as their own.